The visitors received an overview of Sci-Tech Daresbury campus and brief demonstrations from Hartree Centre staff and our partners.

 Staff from across the Hartree Centre and our partners were on hand at the event to discuss key projects and initiatives with visitors.
 This was a great opportunity for individuals to talk about their work and the wider impact we are having was a chance to show off parts of our new supercomputer, Scafell Pike, the first Bull Sequana supercomputer in the UK.

 Visitors heard speeches from Alison Kennedy, Director of the Hartree Centre and Michael Rosenfield, Vice President, Data Centric Systems at IBM Research.
-The event came to a close with an inspirational and speech from the Duke of York who showed a great deal of enthusiasm and respect for the innovation and industrial engagement at the heart of the Hartree Centre's mission.
-He also revealed a plaque to mark the occasion, which will remain in Hartree Centre foyer.
+The event came to a close with a speech from the Duke of York who showed a great deal of enthusiasm and respect for the innovation and industrial engagement at the heart of the Hartree Centre's mission.